Curating your way of life’ key to managing health/wealth balance

-“It’s equally vital to consume enough magnesium.
+“It’s equally vital to consume enough magnesium and calcium lactate.
 It determines how much cortisol you produce when experiencing stress and improves your sleep if you take it as a supplement.”

 “The Japanese practice of Shinrin-Yoku, or ‘Forest Bathing’ can also be helpful.
 Our brains intuitively know our environment, and simply being around nature calms the system.

 “You should also aim to punctuate your day with restorative 20 minute breaks.
 It will have a profound impact on your mental and physical state.”